RajKulk16/Content-based-recommender-system/Readme.md

 ---

 **Note**: 'cosine_pickle.pkl' is not included in the initial commit.
-To make it work, run jupyter and then run streamlit (app.py)
+To make it work, run code blocks in jupyter and then run streamlit (app.py)